istd50042/lab2022_student/lab3/README.md

 Submission ground rules:

 * Please make sure to indicate your name and student ID in each of the graded submission files
-* You are allowed to collaborate with **one** other student.
-If you choose to do so, both of your name/student ID should be indicated in the submission files.
-Both are still required to submit the files individually.
-* Except for within each pair of students that are collaborating, you are not allowed to share answers and solutions.

 Lab 3 submission: